 - Disk: 10 GB or more

 The above values are for testing machines.
 It should not be a configuration for your production systems.
-I would recommend you having proper capacity planning in place for the workload for your system.
+I would recommend you have proper capacity planning in place for the workload for your system.
 If you want to master and configure your lab, the above configuration will be considered.

-Create a Virtual Machine with VMware Workstation
+Create a Virtual Machine using VMware

 Launch VMware Workstation to create a virtual machine.
 As you can see in the image below, I have already created 3 virtual machines for various requirements.
 These machines are accessible from the left-side pane.
 Now, I will create one more virtual machine where we plan to install the Ubuntu Linux server.